Dhruvaraju/RestService_Testing_SoapUI/REST_tests/README_REST.md

 > We can test this resources now, By adding the JSON input but we cannot run assertions.
 > To run assertions on this resources we need to create test suite and test cases

-### Creating a testsuite and test case from imported swagger
+### Creating a test suite and test case from imported swagger
-- Right Click on Imported swagger >> Click on Generate Testsuite >> A pop up will appear
+- Right Click on Imported swagger >> Click on Generate Test suite >> A pop up will appear
-- Select One test case for each resource if we want to test each resource seperate.
+- Select One test case for each resource if we want to test each resource separate.
 - Select Single Test Case with one request for each method, if you want to test all in a single test case or you want to automate them
 - Select all resources by clicking select all and click ok

 ### Create TestSuite, TestCase and TestStep from project
-- Right Click on projct >> Select New TestSuite >> Name It >> click Ok
+- Right Click on project >> Select New TestSuite >> Name It >> click Ok
-- Right Click on Testsuite >> Select New TestCase >> Name it >> Click Ok
+- Right Click on Test suite >> Select New TestCase >> Name it >> Click Ok
-- Right Click on TestSUite >> Select Addstep >> RestRequest >> Name it >> Pop up appears select appropriate REST Resquest >> Click Ok
+- Right Click on TestSuite >> Select Add step >> RestRequest >> Name it >> Pop up appears select appropriate REST Resquest >> Click Ok

 > Group of TestSteps called as TestCase.
 > Group of TestCases called as TestSuite.